Why Gmail Clips Emails

 Avoid inserting content from a website or word-processing programs, or insert it as plain text.
-When you paste some content from a website or word-processing programs, extra formatting code may be added to your email code.
+When you paste content from a website or word-processing program, extra formatting code may be added to your email code.
 You can also use special services to clear the HTML code of your email, for example, https://compressor.andona.click/.

 Use a different subject line for each email.
 Gmail combines emails with the same subject line in one thread.
 If you send several emails with the same subject line to one email address, at some moment, the email size exceeds 102KB, and then the email gets clipped.

-If the email still larger than 102KB, but you can’t cut anything else, intrigue your subscribers so that they open the full message, or warn them that the email may be clipped at the very beginning.
+If the email still larger than 102KB, but you can’t cut anything else, intrigue your subscribers so that they open the full message or warn them that the email may be clipped at the very beginning.